LibbyWin/student/README.md

 - Thanks to all my university friends who told me about all their weird and cheap student meals, even if some were not included in the website.

 ## Acknowledgements
-⋅⋅⋅Thanks to everyone on the Slack community for helping me with issues that I encountered.
+⋅⋅⋅ Thanks to everyone on the Slack community for helping me with issues that I encountered.
-⋅⋅⋅Thank you to the Tutors at the Code Institute for their help when i was really struggling.
+⋅⋅⋅ Thank you to the Tutors at the Code Institute for their help when i was really struggling.
-⋅⋅⋅Thanks to Brian Macharia, for the help and support with this project.
+⋅⋅⋅ Thanks to Brian Macharia, for the help and support with this project.

 ## Disclaimer
-⋅⋅⋅This project is for educational use only.
+⋅⋅⋅ This project is for educational use only.